helidon-io/helidon/codegen/README.md

 - `compiler` - wrapper around Java compiler that is running within the current VM
 - `helidon-copyright` - Helidon specific implementation of copyright handler, used by Helidon project itself to generate sources

+> **Note:** The Codegen SPI and class-model APIs are internal.
+We plan to redesign this area before exposing it as a
+> supported extension API.

 ## Codegen abstraction (module `helidon-codegen`)

 Codegen provides types that each code generation implementation can code against, without the need to hard code against